Responsive Website Design—Zurbuch Construction

 I also introduced them to a client of mine—a copywriter with whom I’ve been working for years.
 She helped develop the story by rewording the text provided by Zurbuch Construction into meaningful, grammatically correct content.

-Most recently, I improved page speed scores through image optimization, caching and minification, and just fewer bandwidth-hogging bells and whistles (layer sliders, videos, etc.).
+Most recently, I improved page speed scores (see below) through image optimization, caching and minification, and just fewer bandwidth-hogging bells and whistles (layer sliders, videos, etc.).

 Ultimately, Zurbuch Construction turned down SEO services, choosing instead to remain more locally-driven/focused (read: smaller, more word-of-mouth).